Digital Marketing Strategies and Trends

 Next major update (typically 3-4 months):

 Full recovery often requires the next broad core update.
-Based on 2025's pattern (March, June, December), expect the next update in March or April 2026.
+Based on recent patterns, expect the next core update around June or July 2026.

 Google's documentation states: "We're continually making updates to our search algorithms, including smaller core updates.
 These updates are not announced because they aren't widely noticeable, but they are another way that your content can see a rise in position (if you've made improvements)."